kubapeter/portfolio/Coursera Courses/Specializations/Meta Back-End Developer/Introduction to Back-End Development/Week 3/README.md

 ## Lab exercises

+There is no assignment for week 3.
+There are 2 lab exercises.

 1. Working with Bootstrap grid

 > "In this exercise, you will practice building a webpage using the Bootstrap Grid.
 >
 > Goal: Create a two-column food menu for Little Lemon.